 Procedure time depends on the size of the lesion treated.
 An age spot can take a single second to treat, while a large birthmark or nevus can take up to a few minutes.
 Patients may experience slight discomfort during the procedure, but the side effects are minimal.

-Most pigmented lesions can achieve complete removal after an adequate number of sessions.
+Most pigmented lesions can achieve complete removal after an adequate number of Q-Switched laser treatments.
 Some small lesions (such as freckles or age spots) may take a single treatment to remove – others can take six or more treatments, depending on a variety of factors.